jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 risks posed by
 embedded software
-Vulnerabilities can occur at any stage of a devices lifecycle, from design to distribution, and can have serious consequences for critical infrastructure.
+Vulnerabilities can occur at any stage of a device’s lifecycle, from design to distribution, and can have serious consequences for critical infrastructure.
 As organizations increasingly rely on